Skip to main content

 %t[HH 'h' mm 'm'ss 's' ms 'ms']

-If strings should be output which correspond to a format definition, then these have to be represented in single straight quotation marks.
+If strings should be output which correspond to a format definition, then these must be represented in single straight quotation marks.

 Output: Time: 23 h 59 m 59 s 999 ms